Dr. Dustin H. Ranglack

 Clara grew up on a cattle ranch southwest of Mullen, NE and plans on graduating from UNK in December 2017 with a Biology Major and Business Minor.
 Her undergraduate research project focuses on the factors (age, sex, social dominance, etc.) that influence bison stress levels during 'working' operations at the Crane Trust.
 She plans to return to the ranch after graduation and work on artificial insemination in cattle.

-Bryan grew up on the edge of the Sandhills in Greeley, NE and plans on graduating from UNK in May 2017 with a degree in Wildlife Biology.
-His undergraduate research project focuses on the factors influencing mule deer harvest in Nebraska.
-After graduation, he plans to pursue a Masters degree and eventually work as a state or federal wildlife biologist.
+Bryan grew up on the edge of the Sandhills in Greeley, NE and graduated from UNK in May 2017 with a degree in Wildlife Biology.
+His undergraduate research project focused on the factors influencing mule deer harvest in Nebraska.
+He plans to pursue a Masters degree and eventually work as a state or federal wildlife biologist.

-Lindsey is from Dakota Dunes, SD and plans to graduate from UNK in May 2019 with a degree in Wildlife Biology.
-Here undergraduate research project focuses on how bobcats use the increasingly fragmented agricultural landscapes in Nebraska.
-After graduation, she plans on pursuing a Master's degree and working for the National Park Service as a wildlife biologist.
+Lindsey is from Dakota Dunes, SD and plans to graduate from UNK in May 2019 with a degree in Sports Management.
+Her undergraduate research project focused on how bobcats use the increasingly fragmented agricultural landscapes in Nebraska.